Stunning guitarist and co-songwriter of the fantastic UK rock band Queen, Brian is the recipient of the Moondreams guitar

 As patron to a number of charities, these endeavours along with his accomplishments in music led to a return visit to the Palace in Spring 2006 when he was awarded the title of CBE.

-He retains his keen interest in astronomy and regularly contributes to Sir Patrick Moore’s Sky at Night with whom he has recently co-authored the astro-physics book ‘Bang!
-The Complete History of the Universe’ published by Carlton Books and has recently completed his Astrophysics PhD Thesis at Imperial College London, began in 1970, which he plans to submit in August 2007.
+He retains his keen interest in astronomy and regularly contributed to Sir Patrick Moore’s Sky at Night with whom he co-authored the astro-physics book ‘Bang!
+The Complete History of the Universe’ published by Carlton Books.
+He completed his Astrophysics PhD Thesis at Imperial College London, began in 1970, and which finally handed in 36 years after he began writing the complex academic paper!